DavidCEllis/ducktools-classbuilder/README.md

 print(ex)
 ```

-## Why might you use slots to declare a class instead of type hints? ##
+## I thought everyone had settled on type hints, why would you use slots? ##

-Dataclasses has a problem when you use `@dataclass(slots=True)`.
-In order
+Dataclasses has a problem when you use `@dataclass(slots=True)`,
+although this is not unique to dataclasses but inherent to the way both
+`__slots__` and decorators work.

-for this to appear to work, dataclasses has to actually make a new class
+In order for this to *appear* to work, dataclasses has to make a new class
 and attempt to copy over everything from the original.
 This is because
 decorators operate on classes *after they have been created* while slots
 need to be declared beforehand.
 While you can change the value of `__slots__`
-after a class has been created, this will have no effect on the actual
+after a class has been created, this will have no effect on the internal
 structure of the class.

 By declaring the class using `__slots__` on the other hand, we can take